openclimatedata/ipcc-bibtex/README.md

 http://www.climatechange2013.org/report/full-report

-WG III citations have been typed by hand.
+WGII and WG III citations have been typed by hand.

 ## AR6